-D&H collected groundwater samples from all AP monitoring wells with sufficient water from September 9, 2024 through September 20, 2024.
+D&H collected groundwater samples from all scheduled and sampleable AP monitoring wells from June 13, 2025, through June 30, 2025.
 Groundwater sampling from AP wells was accomplished with new, disposable bailers and twine.
 Three well casing volumes were purged unless the well contained insufficient water.

-D&H collected groundwater from the DP wells from August 19, 2024 through September 6, 2024.
-Glorieta collected groundwater from Organ Dairy DP wells on August 16, 2024.
+D&H collected groundwater from the DP wells from May 19, 2025, through June 12, 2025.
 Prior to sampling, all DP wells were purged of three well casing volumes, if practicable, by (1) handbailing with new, disposable bailers and twine, (2) pumping with a submersible pump and new polyethylene tubing, or (3) pumping with a dedicated pump and new polyethylene tubing.
+Dominguez 2 well 42-08 was purged of less than three well cashing volumes due to the lack of sufficient water volume in the well.
 Several DP wells could not be sampled.
-Organ Dairy well 126-05 had insufficient water for sampling.
-Organ Dairy wells 126-04 and 126-07, Bright Star well 340-02, and perched Del Oro Dairy well 692-04 were dry.
-Sunset/Desert Land Dairy well 257-03 was not sampled due to an unknown blockage in the well.
-Organ Dairy well 126-09 could not be accessed but has historically had insufficient water for sampling.
+Bright Star well 340-02 and perched Del Oro Dairy well 692-04 were dry.
+Dominguez 2 well 42-11 was not sampled because of a malfunctioning pump.

 The wells were sampled from historically clean to dirty to the extent possible to minimize cross-contamination potential.
 All non-dedicated or disposable equipment was decontaminated between wells with an AlconoxTM solution to further ensure sample quality.
 All meters were calibrated and/or checked with standards in accordance with the manufacturer's specifications prior to daily use.
-Purge water was ground discharged.
+Purge water was ground-discharged.